Sunday, 2 July 2017

 Now, although I have really given it to Quoll in this anecdote by publicly ridiculing the man, if he is still alive he will not suffer from what I have written nor will his reputation be tarnished, as I have not identified him.
 And I doubt anyone reading this yarn, other than the other witness to Brownie’s arrest, will know who he was or is.
 Had I retained a grudge against the man I could have identified him without risking being sued, because I can back up what I have written.

-It could be argued that fabricating evidence related to a relatively minor charge, which is what Quoll did with Brownie, pales into insignificance when it comes to bringing the AFP into disrepute when compared to the proven and/or alleged actions and comments of the ex AFP commissioner, Mick Keelty, in relation to the arrest of the Bali 9 and what he said before the trial of Schappelle Corby.
+It could be argued that fabricating evidence related to a relatively minor charge, which is what Quoll did with Brownie, pales into insignificance when it comes to bringing the AFP into disrepute when compared to the comments of the ex AFP commissioner, Mick Keelty, in relation to what he said before the trial of Schappelle Corby, which in my opinion probably affected the outcome of her trial.

 When senior coppers and politicians talk about how they have no sympathy for drug smugglers and how they can justify cooperating with countries like Indonesia because they know they are saving lives by stopping drugs reaching the arms of addicts, they are insulting the intelligence of their audience.
 Corruption is a way of life in Indonesia, and drugs of a hard variety are always readily available as long as they are bought from certain people.
 Politicians and senior Australian coppers know that.
 Do the latter have any pride or self-respect or is that a rhetorical question?